jimporter/mike/README.md

 mike set-default [identifier]
 ```

+Normally, this command will return an error if `identifier` doesn't exist.
+If
+you want to set the default to a version that doesn't exist yet, you can pass
+`--allow-undefined`.

 If you want to use a different template from the default, you can pass
 `-T`/`--template`; this takes a path to a [Jinja][jinja] template that accepts
 an `{{href}}` variable.
 (Note that this page *always* uses a redirect, no matter